7+ Idioms for Leadership to Help You Lead

 Lead From the Front

-This idiom emphasises the importance of leading by example and being actively involved in all aspects of a task.
+This is one of the idiom about leadership which emphasises on the importance of leading by example and being actively involved in all aspects of a task.
 After all ‘Lead from the front’ to exhibit leadership qualities by taking initiative and guiding others through personal involvement.
 The phrase originated from military practices, wherein commanding officers would position themselves at the forefront of their troops, both symbolically and physically.

 Example: As a manager, Sarah always leads from the front by actively participating in team projects.